piStacya/CRIME_ANALYSIS_DS/README.md

   - Additional datasets for comparing and having a deeper understanding of the analysis
 - **Notebooks** — This folder contains the Jupyter notebooks that we used to perform our analysis.
   - Aastad_ja_kuritööd — Analysing different crime categories over time in Europe.
 Findind peaks, declines, and anomalies.
-  - Riigid_ja_kuritöö_kategooriad — Analysing crime trends for each country.
-Comparing crime categories over time.
+  - Riigid_ja_kuritöö_kategooriad — Analysis of crime trends over time and across countries, comparison of each country’s main crime types with the European average, and identification of the most significant crime types by year.
+In addition, examining relationships between different crime categories and identifying overall patterns across years.
   - Riigid_regioonid_ja_ajalugu — Analysing crime trends in European regions and countries.
 Comparing different crime categories with historic trends.
 - **Scripts** — This folder contains the Python scripts that we used to clean the data.
+- **Results** - This folder contains our analysis results, including a document with detailed findings and an analysis poster.

 ## Replicating the analysis
 To replicate the analysis, follow the steps below: